rohan-g0re/Leetcode/REVISION/arrays-2pointers-sliding_window/longest_substring_wo_reapeating_characters.md

 considering it is in range:

-        - update the l pointer to map[s[r]] + 1 --> so that we update our current range in such a way that we donr have the element anymore
+        - update the l pointer to map[s[r]] + 1 --> so that we update our current range in such a way that we dont have the element anymore
         - update INDEX in map for that element
         - calc length
         - update global_max if possible